 Imperial State Crown

-The Imperial State Crown features the Black Prince’s Ruby, which gemologists discovered is actually a different gem – a red spinel – in the last century.
+The Imperial State Crown features the Black Prince’s Ruby, which is actually a different gem – a red spinel.

 “In ancient times, the mines of central and southeast Asia yielded exceptionally large spinel crystals.
 These fine stones became known as Balas rubies, and some of them were the treasured property of kings and emperors, often passing through many hands as spoils of war.
 As a result, some of the world’s most illustrious “rubies” are actually spinel,” said Russell Shor, GIA’s senior industry analyst.